Excerpts from Pope Benedict's final address

-VATICAN CITY (Reuters) - Pope Benedict bid an emotional farewell at his last general audience on Wednesday, acknowledging the “rough seas” that marked his papacy “when it seemed that the Lord was sleeping”.
+VATICAN CITY, Feb 27 (Reuters) - Pope Benedict bid an emotional farewell at his last general audience on Wednesday, acknowledging the “rough seas” that marked his papacy “when it seemed that the Lord was sleeping”.

 Here are excerpts from his last address as pope to more than 150,000 people in St Peter’s Square translated by Reuters from Italian: